-Fortunately, the Sign Research Foundation recently released two new resources that can help planners and local officials develop processes and regulatory frameworks that will result in effective and beneficial sign codes.
+Fortunately, the Sign Research Foundation has two resources that can help planners and local officials develop processes and regulatory frameworks that will result in effective and beneficial sign codes.

 Best Practices in Developing Sign Regulations surveyed nearly 20 communities across the country to identify ways to maximize stakeholder involvement and enhance civic participation in the sign code revision process.